X16Community/x16-emulator/README.md

 ## MakeCart Conversion Tool

-(TODO: review after code completion)

-A conversion tool to pack cartridge data into a CRT file is underway.
-This is a work in progress.
+A conversion tool to pack cartridge data into a CRT file, `makecart`, is included in this release.

 `-cfg <filename.cfg>`
 Use this file to pack the cartridge data.
 Config file is simply the command line switches, one per line.